wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Mojave Raiders](https://www.nexusmods.com/newvegas/mods/64660) - Overhauls New Vegas’ raider factions, balancing their loot and adding more of them to fight.
 - A [Very Uncreative TTW Compatibility Patch](https://www.nexusmods.com/newvegas/mods/78465) is available.
-- Has a large patch burden if using in conjunction with STARs or NPC overhaul mods.
+- Has a large patch burden if using in conjunction with [STARS](https://www.nexusmods.com/newvegas/mods/76016) or NPC overhaul mods, such as [TTW NPC Overhaul](https://www.nexusmods.com/newvegas/mods/79809).

 [NCR Dialogue Expanded](https://www.nexusmods.com/newvegas/mods/83819) - 238 new lines of dialogue for generic NCR troopers, rangers, and MPs.

-[Raiders of the Capital Wasteland](https://www.nexusmods.com/newvegas/mods/83487) - Expands the raiders into a joinable faction with new settlements, interactions, and quests.
+[Raiders of the Capital Wasteland](https://www.nexusmods.com/newvegas/mods/83487) - Expands the Raiders into a joinable faction with new settlements, interactions, and quests.

 ### Creature & Enemy Overhauls